ryanhugh/coursepro/README.md

 # Contributing!!!!

-We are TOTALLY looking for more people to help out and add more features to the site.
-Let me know if you are interested in helping out! (facebook.com/ryan.hughes.35).
+We are looking for more people to help out and add more features to the site!
+Let me know if you are interested in helping out! (ryanhughes624@gmail.com).
 Right now there are a couple students working on it from Northeastern.

 # Setup